Dog Piles, a post from Jamie the Very Worst Missionary.

 Fair enough, perhaps, but it says something that this stunned me when I read it shortly after being disfellowshipped: What in that verse, or its context, prevents it from meaning that Jesus is referring to the Jews and the Gentiles?
 That idea was absolutely foreign to me but it makes perfect sense.
 Is that what Jesus was referring to?
 Not sure; If you Google part of that verse you'll find at least two other explanations.
 But what prevents that verse from meaning something other than what the Witnesses say it does?
 I haven't found anything yet.
 But to a Witnesses, that verse refers to the anointed and non-anointed, and that's the end of it, because that's what they were taught.

 Expanding a bit in a second example, Romans 14 clearly states that there are and will be ideological differences between Christians.
-Some will observe holy days, some will not. some will eat whatever they please, some will adhere to dietary restrictions.
+Some will observe holy days, some will not.
+Some will eat whatever they please, some will adhere to dietary restrictions.
 Witnesses reduce the significance of this chapter (in my opinion) by declaring Paul's words to refer to insignificant matters of taste and style, since Witnesses value unity over all.
 But look closer and bring in context: Paul is referring to holy days and dietary restrictions, two of the cornerstones of the Jewish faith.
 Moreover, although he has explicitly said that we are no longer under the old Law, we should not stumble those who are weak in their faith or otherwise feel compelled to observe the Law.
 But yet, as it says in verse 3, God has accepted both the strong and the weak.

 The problem is that Romans 14 brings up some complicated thinking, and it's difficult to paint a picture of happy shining Witness unity when this sort of thing is allowed for.
 So they reduce it to meaninglessness.
 But Paul isn't talking about different colors of ties and heels vs. pumps.
 These are huge, faith-based issues, and God accepts everyone no matter where they are on their spiritual journey.
 If they've accepted Christ as their ransom, they're Christians.
 The rest of life is the path towards spiritual maturity.
 JW's would rather stick the person at the end of the path and get them to stay there.
 We know that's not possible.